mildra1/Chiomanwafor/README.md

-# Hi there, I'm Chiomna Nwafor
+# Hi there, I'm Chioma Nwafor